sirredbeard/awesome-wsl/README.md

 ### 5. Emulation

-No. Windows Subsystem for Linux is not an emulator or virtualizer like [VirtualBox](https://www.virtualbox.org).
+Windows Subsystem for Linux is not an emulator or virtualizer like [VirtualBox](https://www.virtualbox.org).
 WSL executes unmodified Linux ELF64 binaries by operating a Linux kernel interface on top of the Windows kernel in Windows 10.
 The WSL kernel interface translates Linux system calls from the binaries into Windows system calls and then executes them at native speed.
 WSL is closer in its approach to [Wine](https://www.winehq.org) which is a compatibility layer to run Windows binaries on Linux by re-implementing Windows system and API calls in libraries.

 ### 6. Details